Tips For What To Do When You Have Mastitis And Are Trying To Breastfeed

 On day four, the duct became unclogged.
 I cannot tell you what a relief it is to have a duct finally become unclogged.
-I was also taking antibiotics during this time.
-Within a week, things were back to normal.
-I had survived mastitis, and did not die.
+I finished up my antibiotics, and within a week, things were back to normal.
+I had survived mastitis!
 And somehow, I was able to continue breastfeeding, which was great for me since I was hoping to be able to continue.

 Finally, back to normal after surviving mastitis

 I now understand why some moms breastfeed until their kid is headed off to kindergarten.
 It is so incredibly difficult to do, that once you get into a routine MONTHS later, you might as well stick with it!

-7 Mastitis Breastfeeding Must-haves: These products will help to soothe as you work your way through the breastfeeding journey.
+7 Breastfeeding Must-haves: These products will help to soothe as you work your way through the breastfeeding journey.

 1) Earth Mama Angel Baby Nipple Butter: This was my favorite nipple butter to have on hand.
 This butter provided relief for me in between feedings.